-This standard is applicable as of January 1, 2018, though early adoption is allowed.
-Directors expect that the adoption of IFRS 15 will have an impact on the revenue recognition and the relevant disclosure included in the Group’s consolidated financial statements.
+This standard is applicable as from 1 January 2018, though early adoption is allowed.
+The amendments to IFRS 15, Clarifications to IFRS 15 – Revenue from Contracts with Customers, published by IASB on 12 April 2016, have not yet been endorsed by the European Union.
+Directors expect that the adoption of IFRS 15 will have an impact on the revenue recognition and the relevant disclosure included in the Group’s Consolidated Financial Statements.
 Still, it will be impossible to provide a reasonable estimate as to the effects until the Group completes a detailed analysis of the agreements in place with the customers.

-- Final version of IFRS 9 – Financial instruments (issued on July 24, 2014).
-The standard includes the results of the classification, valuation, impairment and hedge accounting phases relating to the IASB project pending the replacement of IAS 39:
+- Final version of IFRS 9 – Financial instruments (issued on 24 July 2014).
+The standard includes the results of IASB project pending the replacement of IAS 39:

-The new standard, which supersedes the previous versions of IFRS 9, must be applied to reporting period beginning on January 1, 2018 and thereafter.
+The new standard must be applied to reporting period beginning on 1 January 2018 and thereafter.

-Directors expect IFRS 9 to have a significant impact on the balances and the relevant disclosures in the Consolidated Financial Statements of the Group.
+Directors expect IFRS 9 to have an impact on the balances and the relevant disclosures in the Consolidated Financial Statements of the Group.
 Still, it will be impossible to provide a reasonable estimate as to the effects until the Group completes a detailed analysis.

-- On January 13, 2016, the IASB issued IFRS 16 – Leases which is to replace IAS 17 – Leases, as well as IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases—Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+- IFRS 16 – Leases (issued on 13 January 2016) is to replace IAS 17 – Leases, as well as IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases—Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.

 The new standard provides a new definition of lease and introduces a criterion based on the control (right of use) of an asset to differentiate between lease and service agreements according to: asset identification, right to replacement of the asset, right to obtain all economic benefits arising out of use of the asset and right to control the use of the asset underlying the agreement.